Alex Bregman Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- He has homered in 15.0% of his games this year, and 3.4% of his chances at the plate.
+- In 14.8% of his games this year, he has hit a home run, and 3.3% of his trips to the plate.

-- Bregman has picked up an RBI in 40.0% of his games this season, with more than one RBI in 16.3% of his games.
-He has also plated three or more runs in five contests.
+- In 39.5% of his games this season, Bregman has driven in at least one run.
+In 13 of those games (16.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.